persteenolsen/pso-gatsby-blog-cms-two/src/posts/2023-05-10-ml-dot-net-predict-temperaturer.md

   - machine-learning
   - deep-learning
   - ml-dot-net
+  - c#
 ---

 Artificial Intelligence, Machine Learning and Deep Learning

-Predict the global temperature using ML.NET
+Predict the global temperature using ML.NET with C#

 This is a console application using Microsoft’s Machine Learning framework ML.NET to predict the global temperatures